UPDATE (08.29.2021): Post revised for clarity.

 Under Option 2, the Q replaces the D via 4th Avenue express and West End, while the D replaces the R via 4th Avenue local.
 This is a modified version of the D/Q swap I originally proposed.
 This option requires one less service change than Option 1.

-Look for additional updates on NYTIP in the near future before I continue the series.
+Look for additional NYTIP updates in the future.
 There’s a lot more to discuss!
 Until next time!